steveshogren/blog-source/source/_posts/2015-12-28-better-oo-design.markdown

 ---
 layout: post
-title: "Better OOP Design"
+title: "Improving SOLID OOP Design"
 date: 2015-12-28 17:43:04 -0500
 comments: true
 categories:
 - technical skills
 ---

-Unit testing in C# forces a functional program architecture.
-The architecture and design of a unit-tested C# codebase will have more in common with a Lisp codebase than with a Java codebase.
-While this may seem unwanted, it actually is a indication of a design that is easier to test and understand.

-Let's first agree on the terms.
-Pulled from the Wikipedia page on [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming#Encapsulation).

-* **Encapsulation** - When a class disallows calling code from accessing internal object data and forces access through methods only.
-* **Composition** - Objects can contain other objects in their instance variables; this is known as object composition.
-* **Inheritance** - This allows classes to be arranged in a hierarchy that represents "is-a-type-of" relationships.
-All the data and methods available to the parent class also appear in the child class with the same names.
-* **Polymorphism** - Subtyping, a form of polymorphism, is when calling code can be agnostic as to whether an object belongs to a parent class or one of its descendants.
+The SOLID patterns are not sufficient to design a reusable and easy to test code base.
+While still useful, a few minor adjustments make a huge difference in the ability to write truly reusable code.

-The following code sample shows a real (but sanitized) class that was not unit tested.
-The dependencies are in-line, since there is no need to replace them for polymorphism or unit test mocking.
+The following code sample shows a real (but sanitized) class.
+The dependencies are in-line.
+The class clearly violates Single Responsibility Principle by mixing display logic with business logic.

 {% include_code [Normal OOP] lang:csharp betterOOP-normal.cs %}